Bumgarner shines, Giants top Mets in 16 for 6th in a row

 Syndergaard, who has won his last four decisions, allowed one run on six hits over seven innings, struck out eight and walked one.

-The Giants returned home from a four-game sweep at Colorado having won eight of nine overall.
+The Giants returned home from a four-game sweep at Colorado and won for the ninth time in 10 games and 13th in 15.

 POSEY’S KS